 In closing, is it possible to entertain the notion that the serpent has actually aided the humans by beguiling them with new godlike knowledge, good and evil?
-Without falling prey to more recent and sophisticated theological interpretations involving comparisons between the serpent and ha-satan, or the “adversary”, let us instead reassess the serpent in Genesis III as a creature of good will, bringing truth, moral knowledge, and also politics to the humans.
+Without falling prey to more recent and sophisticated theological interpretations involving comparisons between the serpent and ha-satan, or the “adversary,” let us instead reassess the serpent in Genesis III as a creature of good will, bringing truth, moral knowledge, and also politics to the humans.
 God, envious and threatened by the humans’ new knowledge, quickly banishes them from the garden before they can eat of the tree of life and become immortal, too.
 Theology, as confirmed by God’s character in the Torah, remains skeptical of the human quest for knowledge.
 The desire, or lust, to learn is evil in the eyes of God and can be dangerous to humans.
-Perhaps there is some truth to the latter, however much we may find the former problematic.
+Perhaps there is some truth to these claims, however much we may find them problematic.
 Jerusalem, in contrast to Athens, is the theological city.
 One might also call it the tension between God’s law and human law.
 God desires obedience, absolute invigilation, though latter Christian theology finds hope in life through forgiveness from an entirely different glimpse of the divine than we find in early Canaanite mythology found in Genesis.
-Theology rejects human greatness in favor of human safety, whereas the cunning serpent encourages the humans to become like gods, in pursuit of knowledge because it is both good and also rewarding, though he notably makes no mention of the dangers in pursuit of knowledge.
+Theology rejects human greatness in favor of human safety, whereas the cunning serpent encourages the humans to become like gods, in pursuit of knowledge because it is both good and also rewarding, though he notably makes no mention of the dangers in the pursuit of knowledge.

 For this reading I used Robert Alter’s illuminating translation of the Torah.